When an AI Travel Planner Beats a Human Travel Agent (And When It Doesn't)

 • You want a strong AI starting point, then a human advisor to refine and book the trickier pieces

-• You're planning a multi-month trip and want AI for the easy stops, advisor for the complex ones
+• You're planning a multi-month trip and want AI for the easy stops and an advisor for the complex ones

 • You're early-stage and not ready to commit to advisor fees, but want to refine your thinking before reaching out

-When I built Savvy Jetsetter, I made a deliberate choice that frustrated some users at first: the AI planner doesn't pretend to be a human advisor.
-It doesn't fake personality or pretend to have "personal recommendations from my last trip."
+When I built Savvy Jetsetter, I made a deliberate call that frustrated some early users.
+The AI planner doesn't pretend to be a human advisor.
+It doesn't fake personality or invent "personal recommendations from my last trip."
 It generates a structured itinerary based on real destination data, flags the parts where AI is genuinely useful (visa info, packing lists, day-by-day routing), and tells you when to escalate to a real human (complex bookings, VIP requests, troubleshooting).

 The free version gives you a complete day-by-day plan.
 The premium tier ($15) adds the visa guide, hotel recommendations, restaurant picks, and a tailored packing list.
-And if you outgrow the AI — your trip is too complex, or you want VIP perks — you can book a free consultation with me directly through Fora.
+And if you outgrow the AI, because your trip is too complex or you want VIP perks, you can book a free consultation with me directly through Fora.

 That's the model I think makes sense.
 AI for the work AI is good at.
 Humans for the work humans are good at.
-Most travelers don't need to choose — they need both, in the right order.
+Most travelers don't actually need to choose.
+They need both, in the right order.

 AI travel planning is one of the most useful applications of consumer AI we've seen so far.
-For 80% of trips taken by 80% of travelers, an AI itinerary generator will produce a better plan than most travelers would build for themselves on a Saturday morning with 15 browser tabs open.
+For 80% of trips taken by 80% of travelers, an AI itinerary generator will produce a better plan than they'd build for themselves on a Saturday morning with 15 browser tabs open.

 But "better than what most people would build alone" is not the same as "better than what an experienced human advisor with industry access would build."
-Those are two different bars.
+Those are two different bars, and it's worth being honest about which one you're trying to clear.

 If your trip is straightforward, trust the AI.
 If your trip is high-stakes, hire a human.
-And if you're not sure which category you're in, start with the free AI plan and see how far it gets you.
-You'll know within 10 minutes whether it's solving your problem or revealing that you need more.
+And if you're not sure which side you're on, start with the free AI plan and see how far it gets you.
+You'll know within 10 minutes whether it's solving your problem or quietly revealing that you need more.

-Either way, the goal is the same: less stress, better trip, fewer regrets.
+Either way, the goal is the same.
+Less stress, a better trip, fewer regrets.

-Bobby Atwal is the founder of Savvy Jetsetter and a certified travel advisor with Fora Travel.
-He plans trips both ways — through code and over the phone — and is genuinely happy to do whichever one fits your trip best.
+Bobby Atwal is the founder of Savvy Jetsetter and a TICO-registered travel advisor with Fora Travel.
+He plans trips both ways, through code and over the phone, and is happy to do whichever one fits your trip best.

 Browse Travel Guides